gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 We want to make purchasing Gimlet a no-brainer, even an impulse buy.

-- if you are a senior engineer who is by necessity the in-house Kubernetes expert on your team, or you know you are going to end up there
+- if you are a senior engineer who is by necessity the in-house Kubernetes expert on your team
 - or if you are an engineer on a team who has a service ready with a Dockerfile, and need to deploy it on Kubernetes, on a URL with TLS enabled

 you should be able to get started with Gimlet in minutes.
 And in a few days, you should be able to get your team lead or CTOs credit card to set Gimlet up for good.
 We priced Gimlet in a way that it can be approved without a budget.
 No monthly fees or seat prices, just a single yearly $300 payment.